bkrishna-hari/azure-data-box-get-dotnet-started/README.md

   ```

 ### Delete order
 Below code deletes the order.
 This will be allowed only when the order is in completed or canceled status.
+Add it into the Main() method that you already have in your code.
+You will need to enter the resource group name and job name in the code.

   ```
   // Input the name of the resource group